junaidbkibria/CSE712/submission6/README.txt

 https://www.researchgate.net/publication/258698880_The_Field_Guide_to_Data_Science (to be read)

 did project:
-Comparison of Multiple Machine Learning Approaches and Sentiment Analysis in Detection
+Comparison of Multiple Machine Learning Approaches and Sentiment Analysis in Detection of spam

 did something else
 An Architectural Approach to Creating a Cloud Application for Developing Microservices